tfachada/thesist/template/main.typ

   appendix-style: "simple",

+  // Set to true to hide the glossary if not used
+  hide-glossary: false,

+  // PIC2-related settings
+  // Please erase or comment out these settings if you're writing a thesis!

+    // Set to true for the cover to say this is a PIC2 report
+    pic-mode: false,

+    // Used to edit the text right before the name of the degree.
+Only change this from none if the PIC mode default for some reason isn't good.
+    string-before-degree: none,

-  // Set to true to hide the pages with the lists of figures, tables, algorithms, code snippets or glossary terms
+    // Set to true to hide the committee, acknowledgments or abstracts if either is unneeded
-  // WARNING: Please make sure at the end that you are only hiding the ones that would otherwise be empty!
+    hide-committee: false,
+    hide-acknowledgments: false,
+    hide-abstract: false,

+    // Set to true if you want to always hide these outlines in a PIC, even if there is content to outline in them
+    hide-outline: false,
     hide-figure-list: false,
     hide-table-list: false,
     hide-algorithm-list: false,
     hide-code-list: false,

-  hide-glossary: false,
+    // Defines whether chapters should always start on an odd page
+    chapters-on-odd-pages: true,

   // Don't edit this array.
 It's used for communication with the package.